varnish/Varnish-Book/varnish_book.rst

 Saving a Request
 ================

-*This section is for the system administration course only*
+*This chapter is for the system administration course only*

 .. table 16